 Kansas State’s journey to eliminating dozens of homegrown systems

-The research team at K-State was facing a lot of challenges: paper-based systems, antiquated business processes, and more than 60 homegrown research administration systems that were disconnected from each other.
-But those 60+ systems weren’t dependable or supported by IT anymore, and leaders were asking for more interactive and transparent reports.
+The research team at K-State was facing a lot of challenges: paper-based systems, antiquated business processes, and more than 3 dozen homegrown research administration systems that were disconnected from each other.
+But many of those systems weren’t dependable or supported by IT anymore, and leaders were asking for more interactive and transparent reports.
 As if those challenges weren’t enough, work volume was skyrocketing.

 Mollie Robbins and her team knew something had to be done.
 They knew they needed to replace their pre-award database, which held millions of proposal records, with something that would better protect data integrity.
 K-State had adopted Cayuse’s Sponsored Projects app in 2009 but not fully implemented it to its full capabilities.
 It was time to finish implementing a comprehensive system that allowed K-State’s data to be released to constituents in an interactive and modern reporting protocol that allowed the underlying data to be manipulated to tell the story required by the user.